Christian Bale becomes Mephisto for Chris Hemsworth's "Thor 4" in Stunning Fan Art - The Media HQ

-New artwork for Thor: Love and Thunder by Chris Hemsworth reveals how Christian Bale might look like the villain Mephisto.
+A great new concept design for Thor: Love and Thunder by Chris Hemsworth shows how Christian Bale could look like the iconic Marvel Comics villain Mephisto.

-With Christian Bale’s Thor: Love and Thunder role under control, a new concept design shows the star as the Marvel villain Mephisto for the Chris Hemsworth film.
+With Christian Bale’s Thor: Love and Thunder role under lock and key, a new concept design presents the former Batman actor as the Marvel villain Mephisto for the highly anticipated Chris Hemsworth film.
 In the comics, Mephisto takes great pleasure in concluding deals with heroes, only for them to have some sort of disadvantage that they face afterwards.
-This new fan art by Christian Bale as Mephisto for Thor: Love and Thunder by Chris Hemsworth proves how amazing the star could look in the role.
+This new concept design by Christian Bale as Mephisto for Thor: Love and Thunder by Chris Hemsworth proves how amazing the star could look like the character.

 Taika Waititi Breaks Silence On “Star Wars” Movie Rumors

-Created by the popular digital artist BossLogic, the artwork shows Christian Bale as Mephisto with an intimidating look and the letter “M” carved across his forehead.
+Designed by the popular digital artist and influencer BossLogic, the artwork shows Christian Bale as Mephisto with an intimidating shine and the letter “M” carved across his forehead.
 He also has a collar while holding a pen up and offering one of his notorious deals.
 In the title of his position, BossLogic suggests that Christian Bale as Mephisto could offer to revive Asgard in Thor: Love and Thunder.
-View the artwork of Christian Bale as Mephisto for Thor: Love and Thunder by Chris Hemsworth below.
+You can see Christian Bale as Mephisto for Chris Hemsworth’s Thor: Love and Thunder.

 View this post on Instagram